tjgillis/sdk-ios/README.markdown

     [purchase reportResolution:(PHPurchaseResolution)resolution];

-**This step is important!** Without a call to reportResolution: the content unit will stall, and your users may not be able to come back to your game.
+**This step is important.** Unless you call `reportResolution:` the content unit will stall, and your users may not be able to come back to your game.
 Resolution **must** be one of the following values:

   * PHPurchaseResolutionBuy - the item was purchased and delivered successfully
   * PHPurchaseResolutionCancel - the user was prompted for an item, but the user elected to not buy it